jrayback/chess-bishop-movement/README.md

 ## Running the tests

 Tests built with Mocha and Chai.
+I acknowledge a multiple assertions per test antipattern, but simply haven't taken the time yet to refactor.

 ```
 npm test